YoonMinJoo/LUMEN-Representative-PSD-Samples/README.md

 > **LUMEN: A Lightweight UAV Multi-Enhanced Network for PSD-Based RF Fingerprinting on Edge Devices**

 This repository provides representative PSD examples and preprocessing references for UAV RF fingerprinting research.
-The released files are intended to illustrate spectral characteristics across UAV classes, flight states, and acquisition conditions used in the proposed LUMEN framework.
+The released files are intended to illustrate spectral characteristics across UAV classes, flight states, and acquisition conditions used in the proposed LUMEN Model.

 ---